-The ‘Stories’ bank being the showcase collection of largely ensemble style themes: fantasy, mystery and oddly enough, cartoon.
-These banks contain multiple instruments with articulations and velocity sensitive layered samples.
+The ‘Stories’ bank is the showcase collection of largely ensemble-style themes: fantasy, mystery and oddly enough, cartoon.
+These banks contain multiple instruments with articulations and velocity-sensitive layered samples.

 Other banks include ‘Textures’ and ‘Textures Speed Control’, both being the same excellent collection of sound beds, the second being tempo stretchable, and according to the manual somewhat simplified samples, though we couldn’t detect any major difference.

-‘Playable Instruments’ banks includes all of the individual instruments used throughout the plugin in, well – playable form.
-Sadly many are ensembles collections, not individual instruments.
+‘Playable Instruments’ banks include all of the individual instruments used throughout the plugin in, well – a playable form.
+Sadly many are ensemble collections, not individual instruments.

-Finally, there are the very unusual ‘Dystopia’ banks, which is further broken down into ‘Guitopis’, ‘Percussive’, ‘Spheres’ and ‘Vintage Orchestra’ banks.
-This is a bit of a hit-and-miss collection of sounds can be best describes as weird.
+Finally, there are the very unusual ‘Dystopia’ banks, which are further broken down into ‘Guitopis’, ‘Percussive’, ‘Spheres’ and ‘Vintage Orchestra’ banks.
+This is a bit of a hit-and-miss collection of sounds that can be best described as weird.
 They are all ‘treated’ style effects taken from hitting, blowing, bending and playing instruments as they were never intended to be played.
-The results, while really interesting, are a little leftfield for anything other then the most avant-garde compositions.
+The results, while really interesting, are a little leftfield for anything other than the most avant-garde compositions.
 They do however work well when layered with other Lumina patches, or even other synths and sample libraries you might have in your collection (see below).

 Out of the box

-To start with, Lumina is a total snap to install and setup (if you don’t count the massive 42 gig download).
-Everything installs and works perfectly, no issues at all.
-The patches load fairly quickly on our test machine (i7 920i 12gig RAM Win7), and Lumina preloads the immediate playable requirements of the patch while the slower, more time intensive samples load in the background allowing you to carry on working – nice touch.
-Most patches load in under 5 seconds, some of the larger Stories and Textures banks take up to 25-30 seconds.
+To start with, Lumina is a total snap to install and set up (if you don’t count the massive 42-gig download).
+Everything installs and works perfectly, with no issues at all.
+The patches load fairly quickly on our test machine (i7 920i 12gig RAM Win7), and Lumina preloads the immediate playable requirements of the patch while the slower, more time-intensive samples load in the background allowing you to carry on working – nice touch.
+Most patches load in under 5 seconds, and some of the larger Stories and Textures banks take up to 25-30 seconds.
 The interface is simple and informative enough for you to find what you need, then pretty much forget once you establish the best settings.

 In The Studio

-Luminia has an unusual architecture in that each note has many velocity layer samples, which is fairly common – however Lumina often comprises totally different instruments on these layers making some patches a little clumsy to use at first.
+Lumina has an unusual architecture in that each note has many velocity layer samples, which is fairly common – however, Lumina often comprises totally different instruments on these layers making some patches a little clumsy to use at first.
 And even more strange, key velocity is not necessarily velocity.
 Sometimes if you lightly blow on the keyboard you will get crescendos, and if you hammer the key you’ll get diminuendos.
-Using the mod wheel often brings in totally new instruments or even voices on top – all depending on how to attack the velocity – its takes some practise to learn the intricacies of each patch.
-Its a very creative and expressive way to play the instrument, however some head-scratching is involved on a few patches (the cartoon banks being the worst offenders).
+Using the mod wheel often brings in totally new instruments or even voices on top – all depending on how to attack the velocity – it takes some practice to learn the intricacies of each patch.
+It’s a very creative and expressive way to play the instrument, however, some head-scratching is involved on a few patches (the cartoon banks being the worst offenders).